tocchan/guildhall/sd3/assignments/a04/README.md

 We will also be using in-place linked lists again to prevent the need to allocating new memory for a node;

+### Cleaning up Old Frames
+When a frame/tree completes,

+### Pausing/Resuming the System
+If you pause the profiler - all current trees are allowed to finish (ie, `Push` and `Pop` behaviour is unchanged if that thread has an active node).
+But no new trees are allowed to start.

+Resuming is a bit trickier.
+We don't want to just immediatley start creating new trees the moment resume is called, as if we're in the middle of the frame we may end up with lots of little branches thinking they're full trees.

+We need to keep track of *when* a new tree would have started.
+One way to accomplish this is to keep a depth count, keeping track of how deep a tree would be.
+Only allow a new tree to start if we're currently in a record mode, and the current depth is 0.

+This depth is per thread - similar to the active node.

 ## Reports

 You must support a console command, such as `profile_report` that takes the following parameters;